-A weather pattern more typical of early May than early January across northern Illinois brought severe weather to the area Monday afternoon.
+A weather pattern more typical of early May than early January across northern Illinois brought severe weather to the area on the afternoon of January 7, 2008.
 Originally two tornadoes were reported with these storms in Boone County and McHenry County along the Wisconsin border.
 On Tuesday, damage surveys conducted by National Weather Service personnel revealed one long continuous path from a single tornado.
 The tornado started at 3:30 PM about 1.2 miles north of Poplar Grove in Boone County and ended at 3:48 PM about 3.2 miles north-northeast of Harvard in McHenry County.

 Tornado Rating --- EF3 on the Enhanced Fujita Scale